carabina/DeckBrewWrapper/Readme.md

 ## How to use it?

-[CocoaPods](http://cocoapods.org) is the recommended way to consume DeckBrew Wrapper
+[CocoaPods](http://cocoapods.org) is the recommended way to consume DeckBrew Wrapper.

-1. Add DeckBrewWrapper to your Podfile: ``pod 'DeckBrewWrapper'``.
+1. Add DeckBrewWrapper to your Podfile: ``pod 'DeckBrewWrapper'``
     1. Use ``pod search DeckBrewWrapper`` to search for specific versions of DeckBrewWrapper.
 1. Install the pod by running `pod install`.
-1. Import the DeckBrewWrapper's header file in your product ``#import <DeckBrewWrapper/DeckBrewWrapper.h>``
+1. Import the DeckBrewWrapper's header file in your project: ``#import <DeckBrewWrapper/DeckBrewWrapper.h>``

 ## API Wrapper

-``DBAPIWrapper`` doesn't have a custom init methods and can be easily initialized with alloc/init,
+``DBAPIWrapper`` doesn't have custom init methods and can be easily initialized with alloc/init,

 ```objective-c
 DBAPIWrapper *wrapper = [[DBAPIWrapper alloc] init];